search-rug/doc-as-code-single-case-experiment/README.md

             ...
 ```

-5. Before commiting the changes, add an acronym into the document to test the centralized glossaries management feature, and how it can automatically generate a glossay in the document (acronyms/abrreviations management features would be available in future versions).
-This only requires to add the 'acr' macro (acr:<acronym>[context=<context>]) in the document, but alternatively you can also search for terms and copy such a macro through the documentation management plaform.
+5. Before committing the changes, add an acronym into the document to test the centralized glossaries management feature, and how it can automatically generate a glossary in the document (acronyms/abbreviations management features would be available in future versions).
+This only requires adding the 'acr' macro (acr:<acronym>[context=<context>]) in the document, but alternatively you can also search for terms and copy such a macro through the documentation management platform.
 To do so, in the [management dashboard](https://documentation-dashboard.herokuapp.com/) go to the Glossary section and search for an acronym (e.g., KSP).
 From there, copy the macro required to insert acronyms definitions in the document.
 Write a sentence that includes the acronym and use the macro within it accordingly.

 ![](copy-glossary-ref.gif)